Women's Voices Festival

 Star of the Ballet Russes opposite Nijinsky, Ida Rubinstein epitomised the Belle Epoque.

-A woman suffers amnesia, embarking on a journey of self-discovery and the
+A woman suffers amnesia after an accident at home, embarking on a journey of self-discovery that leads to the reclamation of her agency... but with a twist!

 6 MAR | 7.30PM